miyagawa/plack-handbook/en/01_getting_plack.md

 ## Day 1: Getting Plack

 The most important step to get started is to install [Plack](http://search.cpan.org/dist/Plack) and other utilities.
-Because PSGI and Plack are just normal Perl module distributions the installation is easy: just launch your CPAN shell and type
+Because PSGI and Plack are just normal Perl module distributions the installation is easy: just launch your CPAN shell and type:

 ```
 cpan> install PSGI Plack